dmfrodrigues/feup-plog-tp1/README.md

 We decided to discard some states to speed up `choose_move` using a greedy strategy, which to the best of our knowledge discards a significant portion of states while having little impact on the quality of the final result (i.e., chooses the states that we consider can originate the best outcomes in the future).

 We have thus used the following strategy to discard some states:
-1. Get all moves that differ in the first action, and choose as second action the first valid move
+1. Get all moves that differ in the first action, and choose as second action the first valid option
 2. Evaluate those moves
 3. Choose the N best moves
 4. Expand those N moves into all possible moves by varying the second action